SoulWallet/smart-contract-wallet-4337/progress.md

 #### Paymaster design and solution : Daivd?
 Cejay?
 #### Bundler design and solution : Daivd?
 Cejay?
 #### Mask's old meeting record: jiajun
+#### Talk about the 3 risk areas and 6 significant risks or chanllenges: jhf and xuri

 ### 8-1
 + kick off